On Sunday, June 16 at 11:09 a.m., a disorderly conduct case was reported along Park Avenue. Public police logs did not provide details.

 Someone along Deer Valley Drive at 10:11 p.m. contacted the police with a report that glue had been put into a keyhole.
 The police were told the glue might have been put there the previous afternoon.
 The Police Department classified the case as criminal mischief.

 At 5:11 p.m., the police received a complaint that a $300 dress was missing from a store on the 500 block of Main Street.
-The police were told three girls, appearing to be high school age, went into the store with lots of bags shortly before the dress disappeared.

 At 12 p.m., the police received a report that a window had been broken at a house on Sun Ridge Drive.
 The person who reported the case said a rock might have been thrown through the window.